 Who Needs Entertainment Insurance?

-The producers of live theater, concerts, circuses and other forms of entertainment likely need entertainment insurance — if they don’t have it already.
+The producers of live theater, concerts, circuses, and other forms of entertainment will likely need entertainment insurance — if they don’t have it already.
 This is because they are often at risk of expensive lawsuits stemming from their performances.

 For example, a guest might suffer an injury while attending a concert at Madison Square Garden.